dannas/dannas.github.com/TIL.markdown

 # Today I've learned

+## 18 jan 2017
+Wrestling with the syntax of wast; the S-expression textual format for wasm programs.
+I'm trying to simplify the generation of wasm jump tables through the br_table opcode.
+Was a little heureka moment when I finally figured out that labels for the block statement refers to the end of the block, not the beginning.

 ## 16 jan 2017
 [Almost all](https://en.wikipedia.org/wiki/Comparison_of_smartphones) high-end
 phones uses QualComm SoC's.
 To match the specfications of a modern smartphone,